DenchiSoft/VTubeStudio/README.md

 If you're a developer looking for examples/libraries for you to look at that make it easier to integrate the VTube Studio API into your app, please take a look at the following table.

-:warning: **If you made something you want to have included here, please open a pull request with the modified table!!** :warning:
+:warning: **If you made something you want to have included here, open a pull request with the modified table!!** :warning:

 | Plugin | Developer | Type | Explanation |
 | --- | --- | --- | --- |